RabbyHub/Rabby/docs/content-script.md

 # Content-script

-this script is intented to inject the `ethereum provider` into dapp's page.
+this script is intended to inject the `ethereum provider` into dapp's page.

 Although `content-script` share the same dom with `dapp`, but the context is different.